Choa Chu Kang Stadium: Facilities and Structures

-Events

 Awards

 Identified as an exemplary community and competition sports facility in Singapore, the Choa Chu Kang Sport Complex and Stadium won a Singapore Institute of Architects Merit Award in 2002, and a CIDB Construction Excellence Award in 2003.
 The design was cited in particular for its exciting entry experience, public concourse, and use of colour, and is a representative example of the work of the architect Alex Ford, working through the local Singaporean practice Elton-Roade.

 Transport

 The stadium is four bus stops away from Choa Chu Kang MRT/LRT station.
 Visitors can take the bus 307 from the Choa Chu Kang Bus Interchange to access the stadium.
 It is also four bus stops away from Yew Tee MRT station.